red-jen/IFDCE/README.md

 # IFDCE Website (developed by REDA JENHAJI)

-A modern, full-stack website for the Institute of Training, Skills Development and Excellence (IFDCE) built with Vite, React, and a robust backend API.
+A modern, full-stack website for the Institute of Training, Skills Development and Excellence (IFDCE) built with Vite, React, and a robust Laravel backend API.

 ## 🚀 Features